rust-lang-ua/rustcamp/1_concepts/1_9_phantom/README.md

 Task 1.9: Phantom types
 =======================

-Because 📚 [Rust]⏱0.25h has a rich type system, a programming logic and semantics are mostly expressed in types rather than in data/values, which is known as a "programming with types" concept.
+Because 🏠 [Rust] has a rich type system, a programming logic and semantics are mostly expressed in types rather than in data/values, which is known as a "programming with types" concept.
 Often, this leads to situations where you need to express some type relations without having any values of those types.
 Here is where ❓ [phantom types][5]⏱0.25h come in: they carry some semantics on type level, which invariants are checked by compiler, and are totally compiled out in runtime.

 > A phantom type parameter is simply a type parameter which is never used.

-However, in 📚 [Rust]⏱0.25h, this often causes the compiler to complain, and the solution is to add a "dummy" use by way of 📚 [`PhantomData`]⏱0.25h.
+However, in 🏠 [Rust], this often causes the compiler to complain, and the solution is to add a "dummy" use by way of 📚 [`PhantomData`].

 This is a quite common practice when you're writing a highly abstracted generics code.
 A real-world example (and somewhat scary) would be:
 ```rust